pascalbetz/pascalbetz.github.io/_posts/2015-11-02-ruby-case-when.md

              if/else      5.182M (±11.8%) i/s -     25.545M
 {% endhighlight %}

-Of course the runtime of the code depends on the value of ```thing``` adjust it so that first, second or third case is true to see the differences.
+Of course the runtime of the code depends on the value of ```thing```.
+Adjust it so that first, second or third case is matched to see the differences.
 But in any case: using ```Procs``` is slower than the corresponding ```if/else```.